00000000000000001/FileSets/readme.txt

 How it works:

 - choose a single file or a directory
-- single files file or directory will be treated as a set of files
+- single files and directories will be treated as a set of files
 - there will be no duplicates in a set
 - you can apply a set expression to your sets
 - operators are: + (union), & (intersect), - (subtract)